sakibulla/API_AS01/README.md

 ## Tech Stack

 - Frontend: React.js, HTML, CSS
-- Backend: Firebase, MongoDB

 ---

 ## Dependencies

 - React
-- Firebase
-- Axios (if used)
-- React Router
 - Any other dependencies from `package.json`

 ---